rei/rei-cedar-vue-2/README.md

 1. Run the project locally with `npm run dev`
 2. `npm run reference` will create a base set of images providing coverage for all defined patterns.
 Ensure this is run against a clean build prior to any edits.
 3. `npm run compare` after making changes to the markup or css.
-This will create another set of test images and compare them agains those generated in the previous step.
+This will create another set of test images and compare them against those generated in the previous step.
 4. Review the generated report that should open in your browser.
 Make sure all changes are what you expect.
 5. `npm run approve` if everything looks good.
 This will promote the latest test images to be the new reference images that future tests will be compared against.